 We also help people defend against foreclosure and achieve their goals in those matters.
 A client’s goals can include a dismissal or judgment in their favor, short sale, deed-in-lieu, principal reduction, short payoff, short reinstatement, deferment, forbearance, or loan modification.

-In estate planning and probate, we prepare wills, trusts, powers of attorney, guardianships, advanced health care directives, and more.
-We also handle all aspects of probate administration to help identify and gather money and property, resolve claims, and formally transfer assets after someone passes.
+In estate planning and probate, we serve clients in preparing wills, trust, powers of attorney, guardianship, advanced health care directives and more.
+We also help probate estates.

 Each client’s goals are unique and serving you and helping you achieve your goals will be a driving force behind the decisions our firm makes while serving you.
 Ultimately, an attorney/client relationship is service based.
 As we understand it, our role is to serve you.
 We also have an obligation to counsel you, so you can make informed decisions during the representation.
 The client is the principal in the relationship.
 Your goals, as the client, are paramount.
 And we never forget that.